dhruvpatelgeek/Database-Projects/README.md

 recharge

-I stores the output in a txt file and access it using fstream
+It stores the output in a txt file and access it using fstream